snubhpmc/CBI/_pages/lab.md

-Our lab is dedicated to transforming healthcare through data-driven approaches.
-Our research embodies true disciplinary convergence, integrating Engineering, Biology, and Medicine.
-By combining clinical data, genomics, and artificial intelligence, we advance precision medicine and improve patient outcomes.
+**We are transforming healthcare through data-driven innovation.**
+By bridging Engineering, Biology, and Medicine, we integrate clinical data, genomics, and artificial intelligence to advance precision medicine and improve patient outcomes.

+**We solve real-world clinical challenges alongside physicians.**
-**Our primary goal** is to support clinicians in molecular diagnosis and treatment decision-making, addressing every stage of the computational pipeline—from initial discovery to clinical translation.
+Working closely with our clinical collaborators, we develop tools that support physicians in molecular diagnosis and treatment decision-making.
+Our solutions span the entire pipeline—from initial discovery to clinical translation.

+**We find answers in data.**
-We integrate clinical and genomic data to identify disease-associated molecular alterations and discover clinically significant biomarkers.
-These findings guide therapeutic selection through target gene-drug associations and inform the development of practical diagnostic platforms for real-world clinical use.
+Through integrating clinical and genomic data, we identify disease-associated molecular alterations and discover clinically actionable biomarkers.
+These findings guide personalized therapeutic selection and inform the development of practical diagnostic platforms ready for real-world clinical use.